 Rather wrestle with big fish than hit the links?
 Spend a day on the water with one of Savannah’s many fishing charters.
 Brown’s Reel ’Em N, Captain David Newlin Fishing Charters and Miss Judy Charters are just a few that offer both deep-sea and inshore excursions, hunting mackerel, mahi mahi, redfish and more.

 On your way back into town, swing by BowTie Barbecue for some award-winning pulled pork, or try the local-favorite burgers at Green Truck Pub.
 Quench your thirst with a locally brewed craft beer at Service Brewing Co. or an English pint at Churchill’s Pub on Bay Street.
 Clad in rich leather and mahogany, Churchill’s also has a downstairs wine cellar that can be reserved for private parties.

 Just a few blocks away on River Street, Exotic Cigars & Gifts is a must-visit for cigar aficionados.
 Wander the humidors and peruse hundreds of stogies from the Dominican Republic, Nicaragua and more.

 With your bellies full and the night ahead of you, it’s time to enjoy Savannah’s legendary nightlife.
 We’re one of only a handful of cities in the country without an open-container policy, which means you can carry your drink in the street (look for the stack of plastic to-go cups near the door of most downtown bars).
 Stroll down River Street, stopping in at popular spots like Wet Willie’s.
-City Market and Congress Street both have heaps of lively bars, including Molly MacPherson’s, a Scottish pub that is home to Savannah’s largest selection of scotch.
+City Market and Congress Street both have heaps of lively bars, including Congress Street Up, the speakeasy bar located inside the American Prohibition Museum.
 Or, combine two of Savannah’s favorite things—spirits and spirits—on a haunted pub crawl with Cobblestone Tours.
 It may be the only thing scarier than walking down the aisle.